-In August 2010 Brand Affinity Technologies Inc., received a third round financing from external investors.
-Accordingly, the investment was increased and revaluated with the fair value from this market transaction.
+In August 2010 and in December 2011 Brand Affinity Technologies Inc., received a third and fourth round financing from external investors.
+Accordingly, the investment was increased and revaluated with the fair value from these market transactions.

 Further information is presented in the note on "Other financial assets".